cost

 Coach training matters.
 Trained youth sports coaches report they are significantly more confident in their coaching behaviors than untrained coaches.
 This is particularly true for coaches trained in youth development strategies such as developing leaders, teaching life skills, and supporting mental health.
 According to the National Coach Survey, 91% of coaches trained in youth development reported having an impact on their athletes becoming role models in their communities vs. 77% of untrained coaches.

 Men continue to dominate youth coaching.
-Only 26% of youth sports head coaches in 2022 were female, up slightly from 24% in 2019, according to data from SFIA.
+Only 28% of youth sports head coaches in 2022 were female, according to data from SFIA.
 The lack of female coaches is occurring despite growth in female sports participation.
 Even in softball and volleyball, sports predominantly played by girls, about 4 of 10 youth coaches are men, according to analysis of the 2022 National Coach Survey.
 In both basketball and soccer, 81% of the coaches surveyed were men.

 Men are twice as likely to coach the opposite gender as women.
 In the National Coach survey, 17% of men reported coaching female teams most often compared to 8% of women who coach male teams most frequently.
 This speaks to cultural factors and biases associated with women coaching males at all levels of sports – adding to the challenge of recruiting more female coaches.